 1. Jim: He is the Borrower; include overtime in calculation.

-2. Grandma Josie: She is the Coborrower.
+2. Bill: He is the Coborrower.

 3. Debra: While not listed as a borrower, she is Jim’s spouse and is an occupant.
 If she was not an occupant, her income would not be counted.